Frequently Asked Questions

 Seasonal Sunday hours may be available.
 Please inquire.

 Check out time for boarding is by 12:00 noon on your scheduled pick-up day.
-If you are unable to pick your pet up by check out time he or she will be checked-in to daycare and daycare rates will apply.
-After 4:00 pm the total rate is $25
+You are welcome to pick your pet up after 12:00 noon and will just be charged a $15 daycare rate.

 If you have employees at the facility - then why can't I pick my pet up or drop them off before or after office hours?